cohesity/cohesity-ansible-role/docs/tasks/job.md

         tags: [ 'cohesity', 'jobs', 'start', 'vmware' ]
 ```

-### Delete an existing Protection Job for Physical Sources
+### Delete an existing Protection Job for Physical Source
 [top](#task-cohesity-protection-job-management)

 This is an example playbook that deletes a Protection job.
 (Remember to change it to suit your environment.)